Title: Service Animals

 Contact the Human Resources Department with your request.

-A request needs to be made in advance of the attendance of a service animal in the academic or work environment.
-In the case of a student, upon determination of eligibility, contact will be made with the instructor(s) to notify them of the appropriate accommodation.
-In the case of an employee, upon determination of eligibility, contact will be made with the supervisor to notify them of the appropriate accommodation.
+We encourage students who are have a service animal to connect with Disability Support Services.
+An employee needs to make a request in advance of the attendance of a service animal in the work environment.
+Upon determination of eligibility, contact will be made with the supervisor to notify them of the appropriate accommodation.

 The following factors will be considered in regard to the individual’s access to programs and services.